OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

-# SQL RFM Data Analysis of UK Retail Company
+# SQL RFM Data Analysis of a UK Retailer

 ## Table of Contents